rubyworks/library/README.md

     mylib.name     #=> 'hello'
     mylib.version  #=> '1.0.0'

-Thes above give you a one-off Library object.
-To have make it available by name we can use:
+The above gives you a one-off Library object.
+To make the library available by name we can use:

     Library.add(location)